Today is National Freedom Day

-(KCTV) - Today is a day to let freedom ring, because it's officially National Freedom Day.
+FAIRWAY, KS (KCTV) -- Today is a day to let freedom ring, because it's officially National Freedom Day.

-February 1st, 1865 is the day President Lincoln signed the 13th amendment, outlawing slavery in the United States.
+Feb.
+1, 1865 is the day President Lincoln signed the 13th Amendment, outlawing slavery in the United States.

 A former slave in Philadelphia named Richard Robert Wright Senior pushed for the creation of National Freedom Day to celebrate.